Today I want to share a drawing method that’s both fun and potentially time saving. What is it? Drawing with watercolor colored pencils.

 It could take weeks.

-But there are other ways.
+Solvents are one way to save time, but there are other ways.
 Using a traditional colored pencils over watercolor colored pencils is one of them.

 About the Drawing